microsoft/ApplicationInsights-dotnet-server/LibraryInstrumentationGuidance.md

 **DO** Create one `DiagnosticListener` instance for a particular source (make it static): each time when new DiagnoscticListener is created, all subscribers are notified and about it.

 **DO** call 'IsEnabled()' for every operation.
-The first `source.IsEnabled()` call efficiently tell if there is any listener in the system for our source.
+The first `source.IsEnabled()` call efficiently tells if there is any listener in the system for our source.

 **DO** make operation name unique within the DiagnosticListener.
 Operation name is coarse name that remains the same for ALL operations of this kind (e.g. `HttpRequestIn` or `HttpRequestOut`).